History Of Bead Jewelry Making

 READ

-The History of Native American Jewelry
+History of Rings Jewelry

 If a more delicate shape needs to be made like seed beads or crystals then tweezers may be preferred instead of pliers.
 Other items such as scissors, glue guns, cutters, tape measures and cleaning cloths should always be kept on hand while creating bead jewelry pieces.